playfularchitect/Rosetta-Stone-Of-Physics/Dart Throwing Monkeys/Blind Monks V3/Readme.md

 **"Why curve-fit.
 When you can kill theories for fun."**

 ### Overview
-This folder contains the computational engine (`Blind Monks V3`) designed to stress-test fundamental physics constants against millions of generated "null" (random) universes.
+This folder contains the computational engine (`Blind Monks V3`) designed to stress-test fundamental physics constants against a ton of generated "null" (random) universes.

 Unlike standard physics scripts that attempt to fit a model to data, this codebase treats the Standard Model parameters as a suspicious dataset.
 It applies forensic statistical analysis to determine if observed patterns (log-lattices, geometric shapes, and integer relations) are genuine physical laws or merely statistical noise.